isographlabs/isograph/docs-website/docs/how-isograph-works/compiler.md

 - It will parse [the Isograph config file](../../isograph-config).
 - It will parse and validate the GraphQL schema.
-- It will parse and validate `iso` literals.
+- It will parse and validate `iso` invocations.
 - It will generate artifacts.

 If during any of these steps, one or more validation errors are generated, the compiler will print those errors and not continue compiling.